lrahbek/cds-lang-assignments/assignment-1/README.md

 ## Description

 This folder contains assignment 1 for Language Analytics.
 The objective of the assignment is to work with input data arranged hierarchically in folders, to use ```spaCy``` to extract information from text data, and to save results and outputs in a clear and understandable way.
-More specifically the analysis aims to extract relevant textual features from the texts used (see Data section), and investigate whether these can capture the differences in the text.
+More specifically the analysis aims to extract relevant textual features from the texts used (see Data section), and investigate whether these can capture differences in the texts.
 The folder contains two scripts, each described below;

 The ```feature_extraction.py``` script does the folllowing: